 Now let’s check whether IPv6 is enabled or not on our specified interface.
 Go back to Privileged Exec Mode and type command “show ipv6 interface ethernet1/0″.
 To know about different modes on Cisco IOS, go here.
 Now when we type the above command, we can see that our device has been assigned a IPv6 address as shown below.

-In this article, we are not only going to see how to connect Vmware and GNS3 but also see how to simulate CISCO Graphical user Interface (GUI).
+In this article, we are not only going to see how to connect Vmware with GNS3 but also see how to simulate CISCO Graphical user Interface (GUI).
 For this I use,

 2. Windows XP as Guest OS.